data2health/mtip-tutorial/docs/lessons/Lesson3.md

 #### Versioning

+With the exception of Google forms, all google files are version controlled: presentations, docs, sheets, drawings

 For things like weekly meeting minutes, a single document with running minutes is far better than a different document per meeting each week.
+All the better if the link to the agenda/minutes is in the recurring calendar invitation.

 ![](../other-images/versioning.png)